Upcoming Ride, Mixed Terrain, Future Ride Patria Vandermark Upcoming Ride, Mixed Terrain, Future Ride Patria Vandermark

 Proper bike & Equipment

-A bike that’s in safe working order that is properly lubed and tuned.
+• A bike that’s in safe working order that is properly lubed and fully tuned up by a professional mechanic.
 Have a plan in case your bike or legs stop working.
 Note there are a lot of dead cell phone areas in the areas where we’ll be riding.

-All necessary equipment and supplies - we’ll email a comprehensive list so you know what is necessary well ahead of time.
+• All necessary equipment and supplies - we’ll email a comprehensive list so you know what is necessary well ahead of time.
+This list includes bringing a sleeping bag (summer weight is fine) for sleeping in the hut beds.

 Fat Bike Weekend Getaway in Bethlehem, NH